 Curriculum.
 We continuously update our curriculum to address modern topics in mechanical engineering, and to offer a breadth of courses that makes studying in our program more flexible, whether you intend to earn an M.S. as a continuing student from local industries, or directly obtain a doctorate right from your bachelor.
 Most of our graduate students are full-time and actively engaged in research projects with one or two faculty mentors who will be dedicated to your success.
 The size of the program also enables you to have close interactions with the rest of the faculty, and to regularly participate in the life of the program via graduate student seminars and invited speaker presentations.
 More information about general requirements for Ph.D. and M.S. students in mechanical engineering at the University of Vermont can be found in the Requirements links.

 Faculty and Research.
 The success of our graduate program is build on a distinguished faculty whose research is recognized nationally and internationally through innovation, dissemination of knowledge in high-impact journals, and research awards.
-Recently, our faculty has won major awards from Department of Defense, Department of Energy, NASA, and the National Science Foundation, and includes the recipients of one ARO young investigator award, one DoE early career award and two NSF CAREER awards.
+Recently, our faculty has won major awards from the National Institute of Health, Department of Defense, Department of Energy, NASA, and the National Science Foundation, and includes the recipients of several young CAREER awards.
 Clearly, our focus is to create a research environment that is highly interdisciplinary and collaborative from which our students can thrive.
 I strongly encourage you to review the Faculty Research link for more information about specific research interests in the program.